What is chlamydia?

 Most chlamydia infections in women cause no symptoms.
 Men may have mild symptoms.
 When symptoms are present, they usually appear within 1-3 weeks of exposure.
 Men might have pain or burning during urination, discharge from the penis, or swelling or pain in the testicles.
 Women might have abnormal vaginal discharge, burning with urination, lower abdominal pain, painful intercourse, or bleeding between menstrual periods or after intercourse.
-Both men and women can have rectal irritation or discharge especially if they have had anal sex.
+Both men and women can have rectal pain, bleeding, or discharge especially if they have had anal sex and are infected.

 How is chlamydia diagnosed?

 Testing includes a swab test of vaginal secretions from a female or urine from a male or a female.
-A Pap test (test for cervical cancer) does NOT screen for chlamydia.
+A Pap test (a test for cervical cancer) does NOT screen for chlamydia.

 Because the majority of people with chlamydia have no symptoms or very mild symptoms, it is important to be screened for chlamydia if you are sexually active or if you have a new sexual partner.
 The CDC recommends all sexually active women under the age of 25 be screened yearly.
 Women age 25 and older with risk factors (a new sexual partner or more than one sexual partner) should also be screened annually.
 Men who have sex with men (MSM) and have receptive anal sex should also be screened yearly.
 MSM who have multiple and/or anonymous partners should be tested more frequently.

 What are the problems if chlamydia is not treated?